 If that wasn’t tragic enough, the building was set on fire by WWII Filipino guerrillas employed by the US Army to prevent the Japanese from using the building as their headquarters.

 Despite its turbulent history which included burning for three days, the frame of the enormous residence still stands, surrounded by perfectly manicured lawns.
-Today The Ruins are an architectural marvel and a much-visited tourist attraction.
+Today The Ruins are an architectural marvel and a much-visited tourist attraction that is usually part of a Bacolod sightseeing tour.

 As you walk through the shell of what was once a luxury family mansion and admire the intricate Italian-inspired decor, you can all but picture what life was like for its residents a long time ago.